chulminy/CIVE497-CIVE700/README.md

 **2021-04-05**: If you are a MAC user and have a problem on installing vsfm, please try this through Engineering Remote Desktop (https://uwaterloo.ca/engineering-computing/remote-desktop-connection).
 Since I do not have a MAC computer, I can't help you with this problem.

 **2021-04-02**: Lecture videos for "Class18: Gradient Descent", and "Class19: Training Linear Model" are posted.
 Please check the [**Lecture Video**](#lecture-video) below.

-**2021-04-01**: A lecture video for "Class17: Introduction of Machine Learning" is posted.
-Please check the [**Lecture Video**](#lecture-video) below.
-There is one more video on this lecture ("Class17: Machine Learning in Practice") and it will be posted shortly.

 :loudspeaker: **2021-03-25**: The eighth task assignment ([**Task08**](task/task08)) is posted.
 Please study the lectures of "Image Geometry" to complete this task.